samdoidge/samdoidge.com/_posts/2008-11-02-hackrhackr-logo.md

 ![urgigs](/assets/hackrhackr.jpeg)

 The logo compromises two abstract h letters.
-Inpsired by symbols from The Matrix.
+Inspired by symbols from The Matrix.